iliakan/javascript-tutorial/README.md

 This repository was hosting both of them for some time, but now it's split into two repositories.
 Please follow the links below.

-If you'd like to translate it into your language, feel free to file an issue here.
+If you'd like to translate it into your language then fork the repository and go ahead.
+I can publish the translation with your credits on a domain like `fr.javascript.info`.

+You can build your own work using the tutorial while adhering to the "open" license [CC-NC-BY-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/deed).

 # The JavaScript Tutorial (English)